Load-Balanced Fractional Repetition Codes: Introduction

-\abbr codes have all of the same benefits of FR codes for a single repair---in particular, minimal bandwidth and disk access---but have additional benefits when multiple nodes fail.
-As the name implies, \abbr codes achieve better load-balancing between helper nodes in the case of multiple failures.
-This makes better use of the network during a repair, and importantly can improve the number of disk accesses required during the repair of multiple nodes.
+LBFR codes have a simple combinatorial characterization as a subset of FR codes and they have all the same benefits of FR codes for the repair of a single node.
+Additionally, they can handle multiple failures while load balancing the work of the helper nodes involved in the repair process.
+Indeed, the repair of multiple failures uses a particularly simple greedy algorithm and perhaps surprisingly we even find that in some parameter settings there are LBFR codes with the same storage capacity as optimal FR codes.
+These codes make better use of the network during repair, and as discussed below can improve the number of disk accesses required during the repair of multiple nodes and the time it takes to do repair in certain communication models.